franciscocgue/my-journey/README.md

 As for the documentation, you will no longer have Objects whose key-value pairs have uncertain types.

 But yes, it is still a pain to be <i>forced</i> to add types to every single thing you write.

+### July 12th, Monday

+Today I was going to add new features to the chess game.
+In the end I decided to see how testing in React works (after adding 'turns' feature, so that white player cannot move twice, etc.).

+I was reading a bit on testing in the weekend, and until now it seemed like an obscure blackbox.
+There are several testing types, unit tests and integration (whose threshold in React components is vague).
+Very simplified as well, one can use React-Testing-Library and / or Jest.
+There are of course other options.

+In this first contact with React testing (let's be honest, with testing), I am using just Jest.
+Not having created the project with CRA, I had to fight some initial setup, including some new devDependencies (react-test-rendered, jest, babel-jest and @babel/preset-typescript, ts-jest).
+Last two added due to having TypeScript files (it seems you cannot import a .ts file into .js, so I had to have .ts test files to be able to import the .tsx components).

+Using CSS modules also complicated a bit the setup, but [Mocking CSS Modules](https://jestjs.io/docs/webpack#mocking-css-modules) explains how to do this very gracefully.

+So it was an interesting setup, but in the end, as usually, it paid off.
+I added the most simple test file for a Cell rendering (in the Chess board).
+I run `npm test`, which calls `jest` command.
+It passed the (snapshot) test.
+Then I made a mistake (on purpose, of course) in which a white cell gets a class for a black one.
+I run the test agains and it fail the test!
+Wonderfull.
+It even detailed why it failed: class had changed.
+And this is how snapshot tests work, they compare the current snapshot to a previous (even commited) one.
+Really cool.

+This is great to get started into more serious testing, and having a way to make sure any refractoring does not change the rendered components.